pa-ba/AsyncRattus/README.md

 	cabal install

-The `examples` folder contains example projects written in Widget Rattus.
-These can be used as a template to start Widget Rattus projects.
-For instance, [gui.cabal](examples/gui/gui.cabal) implements a number of small GUI applications, which you can run as follows:
+The `examples` folder contains example projects written in Async Rattus.
+In particular, the push-pull example GUIs can be run as
+follows:

-	cd examples/gui
+	cd examples/push-pull-gui
 	cabal run timer
+	cabal run calculator
+	...